 Universal serial bus port (USB) can connect up to 127 different peripheral devices with a single connector type.
 Many computers have one or two USB ports.
-Multiple devices can be attached to USB port through the daisy chain.
-It means that the first device is attached to the USB port of the computer, second USB device connects to the first USB device, the third USB device connects to the second USB device and so on.
+Multiple devices can be attached to the USB port through the daisy chain.
+It means that the first device is attached to the USB port of the computer, the second USB device connects to the first USB device, the third USB device connects to the second USB device, and so on.

 Special Purpose Computer Ports

 This port is also called FireWire port.
 It can connect devices such as digital video cameras, digital VCR, color printers, and scanners that require faster data transmission.
 Furthermore, it can connect up to 63 devices together.

 MIDI stands for Musical Instrument Digital Interface.
 This port connects the system unit to a musical instrument like an electronic keyboard.
 A system unit with a MIDI port can also record sounds created by a synthesizer and then process these sounds.
 Synthesizer is a peripheral or chip that creates sound from digital instructions.